cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/cube.rst

 See `Cube dataset configuration details <http://docs.cask.co/cdap/current/en/developers-manual/building-blocks/datasets/cube.html#cube-configuration>`__ for more information.

 **dataset.cube.properties:** Provide any dataset properties to be used if new Cube dataset needs to be created as a JSON Map.
-For example if aggregations are desired on fields - abc and xyz, the property should have the value: {"dataset.cube.aggregation.agg1.dimensions":"abc", "dataset.cube.aggregation.agg2.dimensions":"xyz"}.
+For example, if aggregations are desired on fields - abc and xyz, the property should have the value: {"dataset.cube.aggregation.agg1.dimensions":"abc", "dataset.cube.aggregation.agg2.dimensions":"xyz"}.
 See `Cube dataset configuration details <http://docs.cask.co/cdap/current/en/developers-manual/building-blocks/datasets/cube.html#cube-configuration>`__ for more information.